PyO3/pyo3/guide/src/migration.md

 For a detailed list of all changes, see the [CHANGELOG](changelog.md).

 ## from 0.26.* to 0.27
-### `FromPyObject` gains additional lifetime
+### `FromPyObject` reworked for flexibility and efficiency
 <details open>
 <summary><small>Click to expand</small></summary>

-With the removal of the `gil-ref` API it is now possible to fully split the Python GIL lifetime `'py` and the input lifetime `'a`.
-This allows borrowing from the input data without extending the GIL lifetime.
+With the removal of the `gil-ref` API in PyO3 0.23 it is now possible to fully split the Python lifetime `'py` and the input lifetime `'a`.
+This allows borrowing from the input data without extending the lifetime of being attached to the interpreter.

 `FromPyObject` now takes an additional lifetime `'a` describing the input lifetime.
 The argument type of the `extract` method changed from `&Bound<'py, PyAny>` to `Borrowed<'a, 'py, PyAny>`.
-This was done because `&'a Bound<'py, PyAny>` would have an implicit restriction `'py: 'a` due to the reference type. `extract_bound` with its old signature is deprecated, but still available during migration.
+This was done because `&'a Bound<'py, PyAny>` would have an implicit restriction `'py: 'a` due to the reference type.

 This new form was partly implemented already in 0.22 using the internal `FromPyObjectBound` trait and is now extended to all types.

 Most implementations can just add an elided lifetime to migrate.

+Additionally `FromPyObject` gained an associated type `Error`.
+This is the error type that can be used in case of a conversion error.
+During migration using `PyErr` is a good default, later a custom error type can be introduced to prevent unneccessary creation of Python exception objects and improved type safety.

 Before:
 ```rust,ignore